saberman888/Reddit-Save-Tool/README.md

 make
 ```

 However for some compilers, the -DUSE_EXP_FS=1 flag is needed.
-This is because the way RSA detects <filesystem> may not work for some compilers.
+This is because the way RSA detects std::filesystem may not work for some compilers.

 ```
 cmake -G "COMPILER_HERE" -DUSE_EXP_FS=1